edblackburn/blazey.registry/README.md

 ```
 What is this doing?
 ===
-It is a custom sub resolver that injects all instances of a service returning the first match for the predicate parameter.
-It uses reflection to identify a member in your interface that matches a whitelist of predicate names by order:
+All registered instances of the generic parameter (i.e. ICar) are resolved.
+The first instance to return true if a member that
-issatisfiedby, satisfied, cansatisfy, satisfy, ismatch, match
+homogenizes to: issatisfiedby, satisfied, cansatisfy, satisfy, ismatch, match is returned by the registry.

 How do I use it?
 ===